Table of Contents

 }

-An example event handler should illuminate the others.
+An example event handler should clarify how the others work:

 fn write_event(&mut self, path: PathBuf) {